Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Results

+To validate our preprocessing and architecture selection, we also compare our preprocessing and architecture selection on a more diverse dataset with a more rigorous evaluation: across both hands of both users with \ac{cSCI} using five-fold cross validation with 15 gesture trials from each hand.
+Table~\ref{tab:five-fold-cv} reports these results, including architectures and preprocessing techniques adapted from those presented by \citet{kaifosh2025generic} (MetaCNN-LSTM) and \citet{yang2025intuitive} (motor unit action potential (MUAP) preprocessing).
+Details on preprocessing and architectures are provided in Supplementary Sections~\ref{supplementary:details-on-preprocessing} and ~\ref{supplementary:details-on-architectures}, respectively.
+An additional breakdown of individual user performance is presented in the Supplementary Table~\ref{tab:per-hand-cv}, where User 1 consistently has a lower classification accuracy for the five gestures than User 2 due to the higher clinical severity of paralysis in the upper body from \ac{cSCI}.

+Although a continuous wavelet transform (CWT) method with the CNN architecture performed slightly better, due to the training of the model taking 4 times longer, the RMS heatmap preprocessing method was chosen instead for the 12-day study.
+The selected preprocessing method and architecture enables rapid retraining following new data collection sessions, which is essential for real-time use during a multi-day in-home study.
+The CNN consists of two 2D convolutional layers with $3 \times 3$ kernels and 128 filters, followed by batch normalization and ReLU activations.
+The resulting features are flattened and passed through a fully connected 128-node layer for classification.

-\section{Twelve-Day In-Home Study}
+\subsection{Twelve-Day In-Home Study}

-We conducted a twelve-day in-home study with a 39 year-old male (19 years since injury) user with a C5 \ac{cSCI} and an AIS A score, indicating clinically complete motor and sensory quadriplegia.
-The user had no prior experience controlling a mobile manipulator and had not previously used a robot in his home.
-For clarity, we index study days consecutively from Day~1 to Day~12.
+We conducted a follow-up twelve-day in-home study with User 1, a 39 year-old male (19 years since injury) user with a C5 \ac{cSCI} and an AIS A score, indicating clinically complete motor and sensory quadriplegia.
+The user had no previous experience controlling a mobile manipulator and had not previously used a robot in their home.
+For clarity, we rank study days consecutively from Day~1 to Day~12.
 Days~1--5 correspond to the exploratory phase, while Days~6--12 correspond to the finalized study phase (referred to as Week~2).
 Shared autonomy modules were introduced incrementally during the finalized study phase, with automatic object alignment enabled on Day 9 (Week 2, Day 4) and room navigation enabled on Day 11 (Week 2, Day 6).